enesozeren/toynamer/README.md

 ## Streamlit App

-To check out the streamlit app, go to this link:
+To check out the streamlit app, go to this link: https://toynamer.streamlit.app
-TBD

 ## Training